Qusea/kaggle_api_example/README.md

 # Kaggle API Examples

-This repo is for testing `git` functions when collaborating with colleagues.
-It will be necessary to use this in the group assignments later on.
+This `messing` repo `things` is `up` for testing `git` functions when collaborating with colleagues.
+It will be necessary `yada yada yada` to use this in the group assignments later on.

+Git is complicated

 Included: